msapurva/Sorting-arrays-using-Pointer_Networks_w_Fast_Weights/README.md

 For reproducing ablation on input dimension on transformation.A None value leads the system to use the default value of hidden_dimensions.
 Change this to required integer to get a new value
 - given_fw_x_size=None

 Number of epochs to run are present later within the *Train Model - Config and run training* section.
-Please change the variable *epochsToRun* to update the code
+Please change the variable *epochsToRun* to update epochs to run
-.
-Changing other aspects of the code, like *input parameter* would require updates to the main code section

 ## References